0-artnoc/lineage_a5/README.md

-# Roomservice for HTC Desire 816 LineageOS
+# Roomservice for HTC Desire 816 (LineageOS 14.1)
-This File adds the device-specific Repositorys to build LineageOS
+This File adds the device-specific Repositorys to build LineageOS 14.1

 ## How to use?
 1. Open a Terminal and open your build directory, example: